adamarbain/adam_portfolio/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## We are using 'shadcn' as UI library
+- You can find the documentation [here](https://shadcn.vercel.app/)

 Below is the command on how to add components from 'shadcn' to your project
 ```bash
 npx shadcn@latest add [component-name]
 ```

+## Lucide Icons
+We are using Lucide Icons in this project.
+You can find the icons [here](https://lucide.dev/)